Karhaan/ChunkGenerator/README.md

 ChunkGenerator
 ==============

-Minecraft mod for server that adds a command to pregenerate chunks.
+Minecraft mod for forge servers that adds a command to force chunk generation.